 Australia's landscapes and landforms are among the most unique in the world.
-From arid desert regions in the north-west to snow-covered mountains in the south east, Australia's landscapes differ from region to region.
-Australia is the sixth largest country in the world by area and due to its large size, our country is home to many different climates and diverse landscapes that have shaped distinctive landforms.
+From arid desert regions in the north-west to snow-covered mountains in the south-east, Australia's landscapes differ from region to region.
+Australia is the sixth-largest country in the world by area and due to its large size, our country is home to many diverse landscapes and distinctive landforms.